 If no error messages are generated, then check the

-error.log file in the log directory for the ‘server started’ message, it will look something like:
+error.log file for the ‘server started’ message, it will look something like:

 admin and the password you entered for

-<admin-password> in the config.
-If all is well, you should see a Status Page which represents Icecast statistics (more about that later).
+<admin-password>.
+If all is well, you should see an small XML tree which represents Icecast statistics (more about that later).

-- Hostname (or IP address) and port of the Icecast server - both of these come from
+IP address and Port of the icecast server - both of these come from

 Once you have configured your source client, you should be able to connect it to the Icecast server.
-Verify that it is connected by hitting the stats.xsl URL that was mentioned above.
+Verify that it is connected by hitting the stats.xml URL that was mentioned above.